univention/ucsschool-id-connector/docs/source/admin.rst

    hence LDAP shouldn't be used directly, but only through UDM.

    You need to be able to:

-     - the concept of UDM
+   - understand the concept of UDM
    - know the basic structure of udm objects and their attributes
-     - adding and manage extended attributes
+   - add and manage extended attributes

    |rarr| TODO Nico simple UDM documentation.
 Where are the basic concepts defined? |br|
    |rarr| https://docs.software-univention.de/developer-reference-5.0.html#chap:udm